tsurdilo/thymeleaf-kie-server-dialect/README.md

 # Note

-This dialect works with jBPM Business Applications generated with versions < 1.8!
-Since 1.8 jBPM Business Apps are generated with SpringBoot 2 which uses a new Thymeleaf versions that did not carry over backwards capabilities for dialect api.
+SpringBoot 2 support added!
+This dialect now works out of box with jBPM Business applications generated with start.jbpm.org (versions 1.8 or greater) which are generated using SpringBoot version 2.

-A new project will be created which has SpringBoot 2 support soon.

 # Installing the dialect